hysamah/ES_project2/README.md

 ## First Demo Video
 [Hand Gesture Driven Dagu Demo](https://drive.google.com/file/d/1osNEbPCETx6UBfbIYG2R1vcQnqG6cy6l/view?usp=sharing)

-## Next Phase Features
+## Second Phase progress

 ### Automatic Replay/Repeat

-Using another gesture in order to record (sample) a sequence of movements of the kit and then replay these movements automatically on gesturing.
+Using two buttons, the record button is used to record the hand-gestures as it records (sample) a sequence of movements of the kit for a specific time duration and then replay these movements automatically when pressing the replay button. to implement this, `void start_recording()` and `void play_recorded()` functions were implemented.
+On pressing GPIOB Pin 3, the function `start_recording()` is called and the movements are saved inside an array.
+On pressing GPIOB Pin 1, the function `play_recorded()` is called and the sequence of movements are played from the recorded array and it keeps repeating the sequence of monvments untill the replay button is released.

+### Implementing a PID control loop

+The proportional–integral–derivative (PID) control loop provides angular feedback to the on-ground MCU in order to adjust the movement of the Dagu to specifically the desired angle.
+It also reverts the Dagu into its original stance in case any obstacles try to divert it.
+This feature enhances Dagu stability and response accuracy to the gestures.
+In addition, it eliminates the effect of external obstacles and diversions.

 ### Prototyping
-designing a glove equipped with the specified components to ease the control of the dagu
+We designed a glove equipped with the specified components to ease the control of the dagu

-## Potential enhancements
- ### Implementing a PID control loop

-The proportional–integral–derivative (PID) control loop will provide angular feedback to the on-ground MCU in order to adjust the movement of the Dagu to specifically the desired angle.
-It will also revert the Dagu into its original stance in case any obstacles try to divert it.

-This will enhance Dagu stability and response accuracy to the gestures.
-In addition, it will eliminate the effect of external obstacles and diversions.

 ## limitations